logo

 [ADVERTISEMENT]

-The females are mostly responsible for building the nest.
-Meanwhile, the males are the ones who collect the raw materials for the next.
+The females are primarily responsible for building the nest, while the males collect the raw materials for it.

-They brink cobwebs, leaves, barks, stems, and other materials.
-The female will then build a cup-shaped nest where she can lay her eggs.
+They bring cobwebs, leaves, bark, stems, and other materials.
+The female will then construct a cup-shaped nest where she can lay her eggs.

-The females are mostly responsible for building the nest.
-Meanwhile, the males are the ones who collect the raw materials for the next.
+The females are primarily responsible for building the nest, while the males collect the raw materials for it.

 Swardeepak / CC BY 4.0

 The nest hangs like a hammock under the fork.
-The body of the nest is made of different materials.
+The body of the nest is made of various materials.

 The nest hangs like a hammock under the fork.
-The body of the nest is made of different materials.
+The body of the nest is made of various materials.

 Instagram/wildlife_through_lens

 Bark fibers or grass hold the nest together (about 20 to 40 cm in length).
-Other nests are stuck with saliva.
+Other nests are secured with saliva.

 Bark fibers or grass hold the nest together (about 20 to 40 cm in length).
-Other nests are stuck with saliva.
+Other nests are secured with saliva.

 Instagram/nature_worldwide_birds